-There are many ways you can maximize the tax benefits associated with owning a principal residence, vacation home or rental property.
+here are many ways to make the most of the tax benefits associated with owning a principal residence, vacation home or rental property.
 Tax planning is also important if you'd like to sell your home or other real estate this year.
 But don't forget about the TCJA.
 It impacts some home-related deductions and some tax breaks for real estate investors and other real property businesses.